 Software outsourcing has been in trend for like some decades now.
 It has never been out fashioned because of the benefits that Outsourcing has been offering to global businesses.
 The need for outsourcing services arises when businesses start having in-house development challenges, delivery delays, untested apps, bugs and flaws, slower growth, and several other similar reasons.
 Still, businesses postpone their decisions to partner with a software outsourcing company because of many reasons.
 One of the strongest reasons is that they don’t understand the Software Outsourcing Model.
 This blog is a revelation of how and which all Software outsourcing engagement models offer what facilities and is suitable in which business scenarios.

 There are other methods of engaging staff augmentation, dedicated teams, and project-based outsourcing.
 This blog is completely focused on the types of outsourcing models that would benefit businesses and bring profitable business outcomes.
-There is a reason why we decided to come up with this kind of blog because many businesses are not sure if they should go for software outsourcing development or not.
+There is a reason why we decided to come up with this kind of blog many businesses are not sure if they should go for software outsourcing development or not.

 Many firms and entrepreneurs realize halfway through a project that the engagement model they picked with their outsourcing partner was not optimum, and in the worst-case scenario, it was not functioning at all.
 And, in the majority of situations, changing the model halfway through is neither financially feasible nor straightforward from a process standpoint.